Joliet Drug and Alcohol Statistics

 Emergency Medical Services Access Law of 2012: Under Illinois’ Good Samaritan Law, people are encouraged to seek out emergency help when someone is overdosing.
 This includes calling 911 as well as taking someone to the emergency room.5 Both the person seeking help and the person who overdosed are protected from being charged or prosecuted for felony possession of:5

 - Fewer than 40 grams of prescription opioids

 If the person dies from drugs sold or distributed by another person, that person can still be prosecuted for homicide.5

-Joliet is home to several drug and alcohol rehabs that can create a program to meet your treatment needs.
-If you need additional assistance, call our treatment support specialists at 800-926-9037 (Who Answers?) .
+There are numerous accredited alcohol and drug rehab centers in Joliet that can create a program to meet your treatment needs.
+If you need additional assistance, call our support specialists at 800-926-9037 (Who Answers?) .

 - Will County, Illinois.
 (2022).
 2021 Overdoses.

 - Will County Board.
 (2022, June 10).
 Overdose deaths expected to rise.

 - University of Wisconsin Population Health Institute.
 (2022).
 Will County summary information.

 - Substance Abuse and Mental Health Services Administration.
 (2020).
 National Survey of Substance Abuse Treatment Services.